 A 26-date Australian tour in May 2014 has now been confirmed.

-Nigel's brand new CD New London Pictures, released on April 29th, was Classic FM's 'CD of the Week'.
+Nigel's latest CD New London Pictures, released on April 29th, was Classic FM's 'CD of the Week'.
 Nigel's music for Symphonic Wind Orchestra is performed by bands worldwide, and this new CD features 12 tracks performed by the Central Band of the RAF, one of the premier military bands in the UK today, conducted by the composer.
 Works include New London Pictures, Ladies in Lavender, The Lochnagar Suite, Monck's March, Shakespeare Pictures and A Christmas Overture.
 For more details about this exciting release including how to order the CD, download tracks, listen to excerpts and watch a video of the recording, please visit the album's webpage (link below).

 "Thank God the days are gone when we have to apologise when a contemporary composer is writing a tune.
 Nigel Hess writes good tunes, and this is a terrific CD.
 Please don't hesitate."
 (David Mellor, Classic FM)

 "It's a cracking album!"
 (Alan Titchmarsh, Classic FM)

 March Barnes Wallis was given its broadcast premiere on Radio 2's Friday Night is Music Night and featured as part of the Central Band's 2013 tour around the UK.
 The piece has been recorded as part of the tour's accompanying CD, and can be purchased at the link below.

 Since John Rutter commissioned A Christmas Overture from Nigel in 2008 it has become popular with orchestras worldwide, and for their 2013 holiday season the New York Philharmonic gave two performances at Lincoln Center.
 In the UK it was performed by, amongst many others, the Royal Philharmonic Orchestra and the City of Birmingham Symphony Orchestra.